Jim Gallagher Jr.

+Early life

 Gallagher was born in Johnstown, Pennsylvania.
 His father, a career club pro, started him in golf at age six.
+His sister, Jackie, and brother, Jeff, both became touring professionals.

-He attended the University of Tennessee in Knoxville.
-Gallagher turned pro in 1983 and joined the PGA Tour in 1984.
+Gallagher attended the University of Tennessee in Knoxville.

+Professional career

+In 1983, Gallagher turned professional.
+In 1984, he joined the PGA Tour.

 Gallagher won five events on the PGA Tour.
 His first win came in 1990 at the Greater Milwaukee Open.
 In 1993, he won twice: the Anheuser-Busch Golf Classic and The Tour Championship.
 He repeated his two-win performance in 1995 by winning the KMart Greater Greensboro Open and the FedEx St. Jude Classic.

-Gallagher's best finishes in a major championship were a 3rd-place finish at the 1991 PGA Championship, and a T-2 at the same tournament the following year.
+Gallagher's best finishes in a major championship were a 3rd-place finish at the 1991 PGA Championship and a T-2 at the same tournament the following year.
 He was a member of the victorious 1993 Ryder Cup team and the 1994 Presidents Cup team.

+Broadcasting career

 Gallagher, who works as a golf analyst for Golf Channel, has appeared in a limited number of events on the Champions Tour since reaching age 50 in 2011.
 He had two top-10 finishes in this venue in both 2011 and 2013.

+Personal life

-Gallagher comes from a golfing family: his father a career club pro in Marion, Indiana, his wife Cissye is a former LPGA Tour player, sister Jackie and brother Jeff are both touring professionals.
-He and Cissye have four children, Mary Langdon, Thomas, Kathleen, and Elizabeth, and live in Greenwood, Mississippi.
+Gallagher's wife, Cissye, is a former LPGA Tour player.
+They have four children: Mary Langdon, Thomas, Kathleen, and Elizabeth.
 Kathleen plays golf at LSU.